 May bank holiday weekend break

 There's so much to do during the month of May, with the three Bank Holidays and half term, why not making a weekend of it and book somewhere to stay?
-Take a well deserved relaxing break in Wales in a cottage.
+We've included some suggestions or you can search for others.
+What about take a well deserved relaxing break in Wales in a cottage?
 There are cottages suitable for people with pets and for those people with various accessibility requirements.

 Related stories